 Skrill began its existence as Moneybookers Limited, which was incorporated in the UK in 2001.
 The company was bought by Investcorp Technology Partners in 2007 and rebranded as Skrill in 2011; it was acquired by CVC Capital Partners in 2013.
 Skrill provides a wide range of money transfer mechanisms using the internet.
 These include digital wallet; Skrill Direct (direct debit payments); and credit and debit card processing.

 |Ease of Use|

 Products and Features

 The Skrill Payment Gateway is a hosted payment platform solution.
-Customers are redirected from the merchant’s website to the Skrill website where the gateway collects customer payment details.
-After the payment has been completed, the customer is returned to the merchant’s website and the merchant is sent real time notification that the payment has been made along with transaction details.
+Customers redirect from the merchant’s website to the Skrill website where the gateway collects customer payment details.
+After the payment completes, the customer returns to the merchant’s website.
+The merchant receives real time notification that a payment was made, along with transaction details.

 The primary advantage of the Skrill payment gateway is that in addition to credit card and debit card processing it offers a range of alternative payment options including direct bank transfer and digital wallet payments.

 |Accept payments on your website||Skrill Payment Gateway||Secure hosted payment page|